-Meetings of the Management Board shall be convened by its Chairperson.

-- 2. The Executive Director of the Agency shall take part in the deliberations, without the right to vote. - 3.
+- 1. Meetings of the Management Board shall be convened by its Chairperson. - 2.
+The Executive Director of the Agency shall take part in the deliberations, without the right to vote. - 3.
 The Management Board shall hold at least two ordinary meetings a year.
 In addition, it shall meet at the initiative of the Chairperson, at the request of the Commission, or at the request of at least one third of its members. - 4.
-Ireland and the United Kingdom shall be invited to attend the meetings of the Management Board. - The Management Board may invite a representative of the European External Action Service. - 6.
-The Management Board may invite any other person whose opinion may be of interest to attend its meetings as an observer. - 7.
+Ireland and the United Kingdom shall be invited to attend the meetings of the Management Board.

+- 5. The Management Board may invite a representative of the relevant Union institutions, bodies, offices and agencies External Action Service. - 6.
+The Management Board may invite, in accordance with its rules of procedure, any other person whose opinion may be of interest to attend its meetings as an observer. - 7.
 The members of the Management Board may, subject to the provisions of its Rules of Procedure, be assisted by advisers or experts. - 8.
 The secretariat for the Management Board shall be provided by the Agency.